-- 5.1 OTR has appointed Designated Safeguarding Leads, who are responsible for dealing with any concerns relating to the protection of children and young people.
-These are currently:

-- Karen Black (overall responsibility for safeguarding)

-- Rosie Backhouse

-- Henry Poultney

-- Laura Brain

-- Laura Hutton

-- Io Moulton

-- Shanade Hamilton

-- 5.2 The role of the designated leads is to:

-- Provide the first point of safeguarding consultation, referral and leadership to all OTR staff and volunteers.

-- Know which outside child protection agency to contact in the event of a concern.

-- Provide information and advice on child protection within OTR. - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing under confidential cover. - Liaise with local social services and other agencies, as appropriate. - Keep relevant people within OTR informed about any action taken and any further action required; for example, disciplinary action against a member of staff. - To ensure that a proper record is kept of any referral and action taken, and that this is kept safely and in confidence - In any given disclosure, only one designated person should lead on behalf of OTR.
-Consultation with other designates is encouraged, but only one must take up the role described above for each disclosure. - 5.3 The overall lead for safeguarding within OTR is the Chief Executive, who is responsible for: - Overseeing OTR's child protection governance and training needs. - Ensuring Designated Safeguarding Leads receive robust supervision and support in carrying out their safeguarding duties. - Ensure a regular safeguarding audit. - Keeping OTR up-to-date with local and national evidence and procedural updates via the South West Safeguarding and Child Protection Group (www.swcpp.org.uk) as this relates to current best practice. - 5.4 The Chief Executive's agent in executing these responsibilities operationally to all service related Team Managers.
+- 5.2 The role of the safeguarding leads is to: - Provide the first point of safeguarding consultation, referral and leadership to all OTR staff and volunteers. - Know which outside child protection agency to contact in the event of a concern. - Provide information and advice on child protection within OTR. - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing under confidential cover. - Liaise with local social services and other agencies, as appropriate. - Keep relevant people within OTR informed about any action taken and any further action required; for example, disciplinary action against a member of staff. - To ensure that a proper record is kept of any referral and action taken, and that this is kept safely and in confidence and escalated to the Designated Safeguarding lead if appropriate. - In any given disclosure, only one designated person should lead on behalf of OTR.
+Consultation with other designates is encouraged, but only one must take up the role described above for each disclosure.

+5.3 The overall lead for safeguarding within OTR is the Designated Safeguarding Lead, the Director of Services, who is responsible for:

+- Overseeing OTR's child protection governance and training needs. - Ensuring safeguarding Leads receive robust supervision and support in carrying out their safeguarding duties.

+- Ensure a regular safeguarding audit. - Keeping OTR up-to-date with local and national evidence and procedural updates via the South West Safeguarding and Child Protection Group (www.swcpp.org.uk) as this relates to current best practice.

+5.4 The Director of Services is the Chief Executive's agent in executing these responsibilities operationally to all service related Team Managers.